ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 <a id="8018"></a>
 #### Trace Flag: 8018
-Function: Disable the exception ring buffer<br />
+Function: Disables the creation of the ring buffer, and no exception information is recorded.
+Disabling the exception ring buffer makes it more difficult to diagnose problems that are related to internal server errors.<br />
 Link: [KB920093]<br />
 Link: [Docs Trace Flags]<br />
 Scope: global only